yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 This is also a great way to invert a camera if a game doesn’t allow it in its own settings, for example in `Star Wars Jedi Knight II: Jedi Outcast`.

 Analog triggers were sometimes mapped inverted to what the user intended.
 As a way to avoid some bad moments to our users, now [the program takes two samples when mapping an analog trigger,](https://github.com/yuzu-emu/yuzu/pull/5265) to better determine the direction of movement.
-This was [ported from Citra](https://github.com/citra-emu/citra/pull/5509), so thanks guys!
+This was [ported from Citra](https://github.com/citra-emu/citra/pull/5509), so thanks, guys!

 A few games like `Voez` and `The Room` require specific touch gestures, and to achieve that, [multitouch support was added.](https://github.com/yuzu-emu/yuzu/pull/5270) With this, yuzu now offers support for up to 16 touch inputs with the keyboard, touch screen or via UDP services.